wwymak/mojo-gpu-puzzles/book/src/puzzle_16/puzzle_16.md

 - **Memory access**: Coalesced global memory access pattern for optimal bandwidth

 The algorithm is also numerically robust, handling potential overflow/underflow cases by applying the max-subtraction technique that maintains precision across the wide range of values common in neural network activations.

+**Race condition considerations**: Both parallel reductions in this implementation may have read-write hazards during shared memory access.
+While the current implementation may work in practice due to GPU memory consistency models, the safer approach would use explicit read-write phase separation as shown in the notes above.
 </div>

 ### CPU fallback implementation: